mmu-webdesign/awdd2-2022-group1/1_user_and_competitor_research/ideation.md

 We began by partaking in a self-hosted crazy 8s session to find a number of ideas for the 'Guide to' concept.
 In 8 minutes, we wrote 8 ideas on a sheet of paper, then swapped between us, each giving a vote in the form of a coloured dot on the idea we liked the most from each sheet.

-Embed the images in the markdown file using either of these methods.
 | Leon   | Jack         | Sam H | Sam S |
 | :-------------: |:-------------:| :-----:|:-------:|
 |<img src="sp1-media/img4.jpg" alt="Crazy 8s output" title="Crazy 8s session outputs">|<img src="sp1-media/img1.jpg" alt="Crazy 8s output" title="Crazy 8s session outputs">|<img src="sp1-media/img2.jpg" alt="Crazy 8s output" title="Crazy 8s session outputs">|<img src="sp1-media/img3.jpg" alt="Crazy 8s output" title="Crazy 8s session outputs">|